-All students in Years 7 to 9 follow a broad curriculum including Religious Education, English, Mathematics, Science, History, Geography, French, German or Spanish, Art, Design and Technology, ICT, Performing Arts and Physical Education.
+All students in Years 7 and 8 follow a broad curriculum including Religious Education, English, Mathematics, Science, History, Geography, French, Art, Design and Technology, ICT, Performing Arts and Physical Education.
 Students are taught in ability groups with support for those with Special Needs.
-In Year 8 a second modern foreign language, German or Spanish, is introduced to most students.
-All students in Year 9 begin their studies towards GCSE RE and BTEC ICT.
+In Year 8 a second modern foreign language, Spanish, is introduced to most students.

-During Year 9, all students receive a carefully structured guidance programme to ensure they are able to make an informed choice for their Key Stage 4 options.
+At the end of KS3, students will start their KS4 studies: this will be at the beginning of Year 9 (introduced for September 2016).
+All students receive a carefully structured guidance programme to ensure they are able to make an informed choice for their Key Stage 4 options.
 The guidance includes: